mi6oo6im/my_python_training/training_projects/cows&bulls/README.md

 https://replit.com/@mi6oo6im/trainingprojects#cows_and_bulls.py

 ##Rules:
 Bulls and Cows is a logic game for guessing numbers.
-It is played by two opponents, each trying to guess the secret 4-digit number (without repeating digit) invented by the other.
+It is played by two opponents, each trying to guess the secret 4-digit number (without repeating digit and cannot have 0 as a starting number) invented by the other.

 After each move, the opponent gives the number of matches.